rkapl123/DBAddin/docs/DBModif.md

 .. or by Ctrl-Shift clicking the created commandbuttons.
 .. or by using the Insert/Edit DBFunc/DBModif context menu within a DBMapper or DBAction range.

+## Hidden settings (not available in creation dialogs)

+Following Settings of DBModifiers can only be edited in the Edit DBModifier Definitions Window:

+*  `confirmText` (all DB Modifiers, String): an alternative text displayed in the confirmation of DB Modifiers.
+*  `avoidFill` (only DBMappers, Boolean): prevent filling of whole table during execution of DB Mappers, this is useful for very large tables that are incrementally filled and would take unnecessary long time to start the DB Mapper.
+If set to true then each record is searched independently by going to the database.
+If the records to be stored are not too many, then this is more efficient than loading a very large table.

 ## Settings

 Following Settings in DBAddin.xll.config or the referred DBAddinCentral.config affect behaviour of DBModifiers: